 What kind of counselling does SSAIC provide?

-We want survivors and support people of all genders to feel empowered in their healing.
-Our goals are your goals; we never investigate the validity of your experience, and we support your choices regarding medical care and the legal system.
+We never investigate the validity of your experience, and we support your choices regarding medical care and the legal system.

 Individual and group counselling